-I’ve used ND filters for many years now, about one year ago I’ve starting switching to NiSi Filters, starting with the V5 Holder and then ND and GND filters.
-What really convinced me was the high quality standards in every product they made.
-With the use of proper Schott optical glass the quality is guaranteed, this is the same type of glass used in really high quality lenses, such as Zeiss.
-NiSi also uses the best coatings: IR to stop infrared light (bye bye magenta cast!), Nano Coating and anti-reflections coating.
-The new NiSi ND1000K 20 Stop also have all this features, let’s find out how it performs.
+I’ve used ND filters for many years now, in 2015 I’ve started switching to NiSi Filters, starting with the V5 Holder and then ND and GND filters.
+What really convinced me was the high-quality standards in every product they made.
+With the use of proper lens grade optical glass the quality is guaranteed, this is the same type of glass used in really high-quality lenses, such as Zeiss.
+NiSi also uses the best coatings: IR to stop infrared light (bye-bye magenta cast!), Nano Coating and anti-reflections coating.
+The new NiSi ND1000K 20 Stop also has all these features, let’s find out how it performs.

 A ND1000K (one million)